enviodev/evm-address-summary/src/all-transfers/README.md

 ## Functionality

 The script scans the entire Ethereum blockchain (from block 0 to the present) and retrieves all relevant transactions for the given address.
 It iterates through these transactions and sums up their values to calculate aggregates for each token.

+## Important Notes:

+- This will have calculation errors on rebasing tokens such as stETH, rebasing information isn't captured by the events that this script looks at.
+  - Other non-standard ERC20 token variations can cause issue, so keep that in mind if adapting to your use case.
+- This script also captures ERC721 transfers, as they are indistinguishable from ERC20 transfers at the event level and HyperSync doesn't filter based on number of indexed parameters currently.
+- There are lots of spam tokens, that don't follow the standard erc20 standard and can apear to give strange results.
+Etherscan (and other block explorers) are a good place to validate if a token is spam.

 ## Configuration